brendanmillerj/ShortStop/README.md

 ## 1. What is ShortStop?
 ShortStop is a computational tool that compares putative microproteins to randomly generated counterparts.

 **Pre-release note**: ShortStop was created by Brendan Miller, Eduardo Vieira De Souza, and Alan Saghatelian.
 This software is the property of the Salk Institute.
 It is provided as a pre-release version for testing and evaluation purposes only.
-Use of this software is subject to the terms and conditions outlined by the Salk Institute.

 - **Core Problem Addressed**:
 	- By generating random/decoy microproteins matched to a putative set, ShortStop offers a solution to the void of robust null hypotheses in the microprotein field.